HarryStevens/-DEPRECATED-strings/README.md

 ###Cases###

-Functions for change the case of words and characters.
+Functions for changing the case of words and characters.

 <a name="toCamelCase" href="#toCamelCase">#</a> strings.<b>toCamelCase</b>(<i>string</i>)